thainamhoang/adasite/index.md

 so the model was once again successful.

-We can now concatenate the two vectors with probabilities, normalize it to unit vector and then we have a feature vector or embedding once again for every movie.
+We can now concatenate the two vectors with probabilities, normalize it to unit vector and then we have a feature vector once again for every movie.
 When the first embedding approach gave us an embedding of size 1024 and all those numbers didn't tell us anything, then this time we have interpretable values in the feature vector.
-As with previous approach we, find all possible similarity combinations, set the threshold to 75th percentile and create an edge every time similarity is higher than the threshold.
+As with previous approach we find all possible similarity combinations, set the threshold to 75th percentile and create an edge every time similarity is higher than the threshold.

 {% include analysis/genre_theme_graph.html %}